rhuanbarros/quiz-study-trainer/README.md

 ## Online version hosted
 You can access a free online version of this app hosted on Anvil Cloud at https://ill-informed-careless-panther.anvil.app/

+## Key Points
+- 🐍 **Python**: Completely coded in Python using the Anvil framework (frontend and backend).
+- 📈 **Enhanced Learning**: Customized prompt generation for better question creation.
+- 📚 **Integrated Knowledge**: Query LLM model directly for explanations without leaving the app.
+- 🗂️ **Result Tracking**: Keep track of study progress and quiz results over time.
+- ☁️ **Cloud Accessibility**: Hosted in the cloud for access on mobile devices.

 ## TODO
 - Study report
   - show how the progress is for each subject matter studied (I need to define this better)